Steps On How To Grow Hot Thai Chili Pepper in a Container (Guide)

 Your container can be much larger if you don’t have a 5-gallon size.

-It’s quite easy to make fertilizer, especially tomato fertilizer that aids many other plant growth.
+It’s quite easy to make fertilizer, especially tomato fertilizer, which aids in many other plant growth.
 To learn more, here’s a comprehensive guide on how to make your own tomato fertilizer at home.

-One of the main insects that affect Thai chili pepper is Whiteflies.
+One of the main insects that affect Thai chili peppers is the whitefly.

-Although the chili plant does not regularly have many insects or pest issues.
-Whiteflies will take attach and lay their eggs under the leaves of the plant.
+Although the chili plant does not regularly have many insects or pest issues,.
+Whiteflies will attach and lay their eggs under the leaves of the plant.

 How To Get Rid Of Whiteflies On The Chili Plant Leaves

-Organic Neem Oil: Mixed with one gallon of water with the Neem oil on plant leaves to kill the Whitefly larvae found under leaves
+Organic Neem Oil: Mix one gallon of water with the Neem oil on plant leaves to kill the Whitefly larvae found under leaves

-The best time to plant Hot Thia chili peppers is during spring going into summer.
-Which month should you plant hot Chili pepper?
-(May – September each year).
+The best time to plant hot chili peppers is during the spring and into the summer.
+In which month should you plant hot chili peppers?
+(May–September each year).

 Chili peppers usually produce more peppers in warm to moderate climates.

-Although chili peppers can grow and produce in the writer’s times, they may not produce as much as they would in warmer temperatures.
+Although chili peppers can grow and produce in the writer’s time, they may not produce as much as they would in warmer temperatures.

-A cool of (60 – 80) degrees is suitable for Thai chili peppers.
+A temperature of 60–80 degrees is suitable for Thai chili peppers.

-The best Time to harvest Thai Chili Pepper is when the pepper has a green color look.
+The best time to harvest Thai chili pepper is when the pepper has a green color.

 When Thai chili peppers turn red in color, they build up more heat and can be extremely hotter than their greener state.